 - Rinse the mixture from your dog.
 (I recommend using one of the baths or soaks from this list).

-- Repeat each day while your dog has any sores, redness, and/or inflammation caused from scratching.
+- Repeat each day while your dog has any sores, redness, and/or inflammation caused by scratching.

 Notes: Do not allow your dog to lick the mixture.